-I still can't believe I was interviewing Captain America's Chris Evans just a couple of weeks ago.
-I know.
+Interviewing Captain America's Chris Evans was such a great experience.
 Fangirl time.
 And let me say, rightfully so.
 Because this guy is the real deal.
 He is so kind, so sweet, so considerate, so good-looking, and SO funny!

 This interview was really fun, and we learned a lot about the guy who wears the Captain America uniform and carries that red, white and blue Shield.

 Which brings me to one of the questions we had for Chris.